valgeirhelgi/home-assistant/README.md

 I'm using a mish mash of Xiaomi sensors, Philips hue, Sonoff Tasmota, Sonoff Camera and Onvif camera.
 Full list of hardware will be in the wiki.

 # Author
-This is owned and maintained by [Valgeir Helgi](https://valgeirhelgi.is)
+This is orirginally setup and maintained by [Valgeir Helgi](https://valgeirhelgi.is)

 # License
 MIT License